 Avis Budget Group (CAR) Outpaces Stock Market Gains: What You Should Know

-Prior to today's trading, shares of the car rental company had lost 18.84% over the past month.
-This has lagged the Transportation sector's loss of 4.78% and the S&P 500's loss of 2.86% in that time.
+Coming into today, shares of the car rental company had lost 18.9% in the past month.
+In that same time, the Transportation sector lost 5.02%, while the S&P 500 lost 2.84%.

 Avis Budget Group will be looking to display strength as it nears its next earnings release.
-On that day, Avis Budget Group is projected to report earnings of $13.73 per share, which would represent a year-over-year decline of 36.73%.
+In that report, analysts expect Avis Budget Group to post earnings of $13.73 per share.
+This would mark a year-over-year decline of 36.73%.
 Our most recent consensus estimate is calling for quarterly revenue of $3.57 billion, up 0.78% from the year-ago period.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
 Within the past 30 days, our consensus EPS projection has moved 0.15% lower.
-Avis Budget Group currently has a Zacks Rank of #3 (Hold).
+Avis Budget Group is currently a Zacks Rank #3 (Hold).

-Digging into valuation, Avis Budget Group currently has a Forward P/E ratio of 4.83.
-This represents a discount compared to its industry's average Forward P/E of 13.63.
+Digging into valuation, Avis Budget Group currently has a Forward P/E ratio of 4.84.
+Its industry sports an average Forward P/E of 14.2, so we one might conclude that Avis Budget Group is trading at a discount comparatively.

 Make sure to utilize Zacks.com to follow all of these stock-moving metrics, and more, in the coming trading sessions.